 For Ezra had prepared his heart to look for the law of the Lord, and to do it, and to teach in Israel statutes and judgments.

-The number of verses are in the book of Nehemiah?
+The number of verses in the book of Nehemiah?

 There are 406 verses in the Book of Nehemiah.
 These verses are divided up into 13 chapters.

-What is the other name of Nehemiah in Bible?
+What is the other name of Nehemiah in the Bible?

-Nehemiah, likewise spelled Nehemias, (grew 5th century bc), Jewish leader who monitored the restoring of Jerusalem in the mid-5th century bc after his release from captivity by the Persian king Artaxerxes I.
+Nehemiah, likewise spelled Nehemias, (grew 5th-century bc), Jewish leader who monitored the restoration of Jerusalem in the mid-5th century bc after his release from captivity by the Persian king Artaxerxes I.

 What is a nickname for Nehemiah?

-It is a great name but unfortunately the one kid I know named Nehemiah is actually called Mia (pronounced My-ah) by his household.
+It is a great name but unfortunately, the one kid I know named Nehemiah is called Mia (pronounced My-ah) by his household.
 They have named him a strong manly name but call him by a very feminine label.

 How common is the name Nehemiah?

-Nehemiah was the 378th most popular kids name and 5446th most popular ladies name.
+Nehemiah was the 378th kids’ popular kthe ids name and the 5446th ladies’opular ladies name.
 In 2020 there were 806 child young boys and only 22 child girls named Nehemiah.
 1 out of every 2,272 infant boys and 1 out of every 79,593 infant ladies born in 2020 are called Nehemiah.